 • Kickstarter

 Kickstarter was founded in 2009 and has helped 500,000 projects gain funding.
 It’s geared more toward creative projects like a new album or book and inventions like a personal one-wheeled vehicle.
 Categories include art, comics & illustration, film, food & crafts, games, music, publishing, and design & tech.
-The platform isn’t suitable for purchasing equipment or supporting non-profit organisations, and you can only keep your money if you raised the pre-set sum.
+The platform isn’t suitable for purchasing equipment or supporting non-profit organizations, and you can only keep your money if you raised the pre-set sum.
 Otherwise, the funds will go back to donors.

 • Indiegogo